Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Lotteria Vegan Miracle Burger set with fries and soda

-• Lotteria is a popular burger chain throughout South Korea.
-They serve the vegan Miracle burger.
 For $5 USD, you can get a whole set with drinks and fries.
 I’ve had this in a few cities, and enjoyed it.
+You can also order a double patty.

-🎥 Watch the vlog:
+🎥 Watch vegan food in Seoul vlog:

 🇰🇷 12 Best Vegan Cafes + Restaurants to Visit in Seoul, South Korea in 2024 🌱